KardamSinghal/TranscriptAI/exercise/EXERCISE_GENERATOR.md

 // DO NOT add ANY messages after this section - no congratulations, no "next steps",
 // no "you've completed X", nothing.
 This applies to ALL exercises including the final one.
 // The exercise should end cleanly after providing test cases/expected output.

+// Make this file a module to avoid variable name conflicts with other exercise files export {};
 ```

 ### Key Principles for Exercise Content